Zach Colman (00:00):

-But, it started in, it started in Seattle and I’ll say this about the super bowl to, you know, winning it at, at 23.
+But, it started in, it started in Seattle and I’ll say this about the super bowl too, you know, winning it at, at 23.
 I probably didn’t understand what was happening and what I was doing at that time.
-I don’t think I had the, the, the appreciation for it.
-Obviously I was a static to win.
+I don’t think I had an appreciation for it.
+Obviously, I was a static to win.
 Right.
-I mean, you know, who wouldn’t be, but yeah, I don’t think I understood the depth of what it means to not only win the super bowl, but to be the first team to do it for the city of Seattle.
-I mean, it’s really, been a huge thing in, in my transition out of football, you know?
+I mean, you know, who wouldn’t be, but yeah, I don’t think I understood the depth of what it means to not only win the super bowl but to be the first team to do it for the city of Seattle.
+I mean, it’s really, been a huge thing, in my transition out of football, you know?
 And, and yeah, you know, I remember getting into an argument with my coach because I wasn’t a starter, you know, I, Marshawn was the starter and, um, you know, I got into an argument with him and I said, you know, I’d rather lose a Superbowl as a starter than win it as a backup.

 Robert Turbin (06:32):

 You know, he kind of looked at me like, you know, w what is that, what do you mean?
 You know, that, no, I would, I would never do that.
 And, and, but I was serious, you know, I was like, I was really serious, like, but as I got older and grew in my career, I realized that he was right.
 You know, I mean, I’ve, I’ve throughout the journey.
 I’ve, I’ve met countless players who are in their eighth and ninth and 10th years, and, and more, you know, who haven’t even made the playoffs.
 I don’t even know what the playoffs feel like, let alone the super bowl, you know?
 And so you just, you, you grow a different appreciation for it as you get older in your career and understand really how rare it is when the outside looking in.
 It’s like, well, somebody wins it every year.

 Robert Turbin (07:19):